leesahanders/learn_shinytest2_LisaBranch/README.md

 3. Interact with your app, setting inputs and recording expected outputs.
 Save test and exit.

-4. Run test with `shinytest2::test_app()`.
+4. Run tests with `shinytest2::test_app()`.

 Tip: The shinytest package commands include testApp() - don't do this!
 This is antiquated.

-## Trevor's run through: Github Actions
+## Trevor's run through: Automation with Github Actions

 Github actions are a new capability of using triggers during the git workflow (such as on committing a project, pushing a project, or on PR) kicking off a series of steps defined in a recipe yaml file.

-Tip: In the file explorer click on the wheel and select "show hidden files"
+Tip: In the RStudio IDE through the 'files' pane click on the wheel to select the "show hidden files" option.

 ### First goal: Publish to connect server using a github action